Day 1 - Depart U.S. / Fly overnight to Verona

 you may store your luggage at the reception desk.
 Luggage will be picked up when we

 leave the hotel at 3:00 pm.
-You will able to access it if you need to before then.
+You will be able to access it if you need it before then.

 Our group gathers again at 2:00 pm.
 Please be ready in your

 biking clothes for a safety clinic and warm-up ride.
 You can change clothes at

 the hotel, if you wish.
 We will cycle country roads and riverside bike paths to the delightful lake village of Lazise and our luxurious hotel on

 Lake Garda.
 This evening, we get acquainted over a welcome cocktail reception and dinner.

 Day 4 - Peschiera / Borghetto / Monzambano

 Our morning route leaves the shore and rises through scenic